-Cayden Fischer My name is Cayden Fischer.
+Cayden Fischer-Class of 2020 My name is Cayden Fischer.
 I am a senior at Martin Luther High School.
 The most valuable things I have learned at MLHS are the things from my religion and consumer math classes.
 I have learned to defend my faith and how to prove that what I believe is true.
 I have also learned how to handle my money correctly.
 I learned all the foundations I need to be a successful adult.

 Zayne Engel-Class of 2017- Senior Devotions

 “Don't be fooled: Bad friends will ruin good habits.
 Come back to your right way of thinking and stop sinning.
 Some of you don't know God.
 I say this to shame you.” -1 Corinthians 15: 33-34

 “Smooth words may hide a wicked heart, just as a pretty glaze covers a clay pot.
 People may cover their hatred with pleasant words, but they're deceiving you.
 They pretend to be kind, but don't believe them.
 Their hearts are full of many evils” -Proverbs 26: 23-25